conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 kubectl port-forward deployment/console -n ${NAMESPACE} 8080:8080
 ```

-## Configure the platform
+## Configure the Console

 ### Fresh install

-You can configure the platform by inserting into the `config` section of the
+You can configure the Console by inserting into the `config` section of the
-`values.yaml` file the configuration of platform you want to apply.
+`values.yaml` file the configuration of Console you want to apply.
 You can
 find available configuration in the [configuration section](../../configuration/env-variables.md)